 As Director of the School, I believe in the value of the humanities as a focused field of study.
 We live in a rapidly changing world.
 By pursuing one of our humanities degrees or adding one of our minors to your graduation plan, you will become a critical thinker, a curious investigator who is a healthy skeptic, and be able to communicate clearly with both words and images to various audiences.
 You will also become an independent and creative problem solver who cares passionately about what you do.
 In short, pursuing a humanities degree will transform you into the sort of candidate that employers truly want to hire — to say nothing of the joy that comes from studying something you love!

-Our Humanities programs are designed to connect not only with other programs on campus, but also with the unique opportunities in the Washington, D.C., region.
-With our campus located just six miles from D.C., many of our classes engage students with the capital’s strong culture of performing arts, museums and libraries, as well as this region’s special connection to the history and politics of our nation.
-Our philosophy and theology classes focus on ethical problems in contemporary society, and many courses have been tailored to discuss ethical decision-making relevant to Marymount’s outstanding professional programs.
+Our humanities programs are designed to connect not only with other programs on campus, but also with the unique opportunities in the Washington, D.C., region.
+With our campus located just six miles from D.C., many of our classes engage students with the capital’s strong culture of performing arts, museums, and libraries, as well as this region’s special connection to the history and politics of our nation.
+Our Philosophy and Theology classes focus on ethical problems in contemporary society, and many courses have been tailored to discuss ethical decision-making relevant to Marymount’s outstanding professional programs.

 Director, School of the Humanities

-Associate Professor of Philosophy
+Associate Professor of English